mainkoon81/Study-V003-MCMC-Python-R/README.md

 --------------------------------------------------------------------------------------------------
 ## 3. Slice Sampling
-A disadvantage of the Metropolis-Hastings is the dependence of finding a **good proposal distribution** that involves **setting step-size parameters** of such a distribution to appropriate values.
+A disadvantage of the Metropolis-Hastings is the dependence of finding a **good proposal distribution** that involves **setting step-size parameters** of such a distribution(envelop) to appropriate values.
 Such a **`parameter tuning`** requires to make a good trade-off between `too low step-sizes` leading to a random walk and `too high step-sizes` leading to high rejection rates. **slice sampling** is an MCMC technique that tries to overcome this problem by **adjusting the step-size more automatically**.
 As it adaptively chooses the `magnitude of changes made in prior steps`, **slice sampling** is more efficient than basic Metropolis algorithms.

 Hey, if you were to uniformly sample X, each value would have the same likelihood of being sampled.
 In order to sample X in a manner which will retain the distribution f(x), some sampling technique must be used which takes into account the **varied likelihoods** for each range of f(x).
 Our slice sampling, in its simplest form, samples uniformly from underneath the curve f(x) **without the need to reject any points**!
 <img src="https://user-images.githubusercontent.com/31917400/77160788-06d2a080-6aa0-11ea-9049-46cc09292b7f.jpg" />